T. N. Prathapan

-T. N. Prathapan is an Indian National Congress politician from Thrissur who currently serves as Member of parliament from Thrissur (Lok Sabha constituency) and was a Member of the Legislative Assembly of Kodungallur Assembly Constituency to Kerala Legislative Assembly in 2011.
+T. N. Prathapan is an Indian National Congress politician from Thrissur who was Member of parliament, Lok Sabha from Thrissur from 2019 to 2024.

+He was a Member of the Kerala Legislative Assembly of Kodungallur from 2011 to 2016.
 He was previously elected to K.L.A. in 2001 and 2006 from Nattika Assembly Constituency.

 He contested the 2019 Indian general election from Kerala as a candidate of Indian National Congress in Thrissur constituency and was elected as the MP.

+T. N. Prathapan was appointed the working president of the Kerala Pradesh Congress Committee (KPCC) on 13 March 2024 by All India Congress Committee (AICC).He was appointed AICC Secretary on November 11, 2025 and still holds that position.